opencastsoftware/gradle-build-info/README.md

 ## Note

 This plugin generates Java code.
 As a result, if you do not enable the core Gradle `java` plugin, it will not do anything.

+## License

+All code in this repository is licensed under the Apache License, Version 2.0.
+See [LICENSE](./LICENSE).